abhinavrd/abhinavrd.github.io/index.md

 I am a PhD student with Profs.
 [Ishan Sharma](ishans.in) and [Shakti S. Gupta](home.iitk.ac.in/~ssgupta) at the IIT Kanpur, India.
 I am interested in the dynamics of flexible structures which are subjected to aero/hydrodynamic loading.
 Flexble structures, particluarly cables, find many engineering applications.
 This webpage gives a brief overview of different problems I am working on.

 Please have a look.
-Let me know your thoughts through comments, suggestions, or simply emoticons if the keys aren't working :) [I would love to hear from you!]{#contactinfo}
+Let me know your thoughts through comments, suggestions, or simply emoticons if the keys aren't working :) [I would love to hear from you!](https://abhinavrd.github.io#markdown-header-eMail)

 ---
 [phdthesis]: https://abhinavrd.github.io "under review"